prody/ProDy/doc/examples/select/selections.rst

 The above shows, 2833 of 2962 atoms are protein atoms.

-For selecting Cα atoms you can use :term:`calpha`:
+For selecting Cα atoms you can use calpha:

 >>> calpha = prot.select('calpha')
 >>> calpha